robfarr/UK-General-Election-2015-Data/README.md

 The results of the 2015 UK General Election are finally in and have revealed an unpredicted 12-seat Conservative majority, placing them almost 100 seats ahead of the Labour party.

-This Node.js application scrapes the data from each of the 650 constituencies from the BBC News’ election website and produces data files containing each candidate, including:
+This Node.js application scrapes the data from each of the 650 constituencies from the BBC News election website and produces data files containing each candidate, including:
 * the constituency that they campaigned in;
 * the party that they represented (or other);
 * the candidate’s name;